kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_3.md

 <a href="https://kholterhoff.github.io/S18_ENG_1102/Victorian_Digital_Humanities">Calendar</a>  |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Common_First_Week_Assignment">Common First Week Assignment</a> | <a href="https://kholterhoff.github.io/S18_ENG_1102/Artifact_1">Artifact #1</a> |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Artifact_2">Artifact #2</a> |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Artifact_3">Artifact #3</a> |  <a href="https://kholterhoff.github.io/S18_ENG_1102/Twitter">Twitter</a> | <a href="https://kholterhoff.github.io/S18_ENG_1102/Multimedia_Portfolio">Multimedia Portfolio</a>

+Students in groups of 4 or 5 will formulate a research question and create a data visualization using an assigned periodical on <a href="https://www.hathitrust.org/">HathiTrust</a> to.

-Students will create and justify data visualizations about illustrations created to accompany H.Rider Haggard’s novels.
+about illustrations created to accompany H.Rider Haggard’s novels.
 To complete this artifact students will not only write datasets, they will curate the visualization best fitted to convey the significance of their findings.
 This project has three parts—1) a data set, 2) 3 data visualizations, 3) a supporting statement—which must be completed and submitted in a dossier.

-8-literaryorganism-v2
-Stefanie Posavec, “Literary Organism”
 Students in groups of 4 or 5 will read one of Haggard’s fifty novels outside of class.
 Groups will then write descriptive metadata for each of the images associated with this novel archived on Visual Haggard: The Illustration Archive.
 These tags must conform to the standards and conventions established during class discussion, and in secondary sources like the Library of Congress Subject Headings; the J. Paul Getty Trust’s Categories for the Description of Works of Art and the Visual Resources Association.
 Groups will use this dataset to create at least three visualizations that make an argument about that data.
 Finally, students will write a statement (1,000 words) reflecting on the assignment and explaining which of these visualizations reveals the most compelling, surprising, and/ or historically significant argument about their data.